PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 Complex transcriptions (Digraphs and other multi-character sequences)
 ---------------------------------------------------------------------

-There is no way for PCT to know automatically when a single sound is represented by a sequence of multiple characters – e.g., that the digraphs [aɪ], [th], [xw], [p’], [tʃ], and [iː] are intended to represent single sounds rather than sequences of two sounds.
+There is no way for PCT to know automatically when a single sound is represented by a sequence of multiple characters – e.g., that the digraphs [aɪ], [tʰ], [xw], [p’], [tʃ], and [iː] are intended to represent single sounds rather than sequences of two sounds.
 There are currently three possible ways of ensuring that characters are interpreted correctly:

 1. **One-to-one transcriptions**: The first way is to use a transcription system with a one-to-one correspondence between sounds and symbols, such as DISC.
-If you need to create a novel transcription system in order to accomplish this (e.g., using [A] to represent [aɪ] and [2] to represent [th], etc.), you may certainly do so; it is then necessary to create a novel feature file so that PCT can interpret your symbols using known features.
+If you need to create a novel transcription system in order to accomplish this (e.g., using [A] to represent [aɪ] and [2] to represent [tʰ], etc.), you may certainly do so; it is then necessary to create a novel feature file so that PCT can interpret your symbols using known features.
 See detailed instructions on how to do this in :ref:`download_features`.
 The word tide in American English might then be transcribed as [2Ad].
 This is a relatively easy solution to implement by using find-and-replace in a text editing software, though it does result in less easily human-readable transcriptions.
 2. **Delimited transcriptions**: The second way is to use a standard transcription system, such as IPA, but to delimit every unitary sound with a consistent mark that is not otherwise used in the transcription system (e.g., a period).
-Thus the word *tide* in American English might be transcribed in IPA as [th.aɪ.d], with periods around every sound that is to be treated as a single unit.
+Thus the word *tide* in American English might be transcribed in IPA as [tʰ.aɪ.d], with periods around every sound that is to be treated as a single unit.
    When creating the corpus, PCT will give you the option of specifying what the character is.
 PCT will then read in all elements between delimiting characters as members of a single “segment” object, which can be looked up in a standard feature file (either an included one or a user-defined one; see :ref:`custom_feature`).
 This solution makes it easy to read transcribed words, but can be more labour-intensive to implement without knowledge of more sophisticated searching options (e.g., using regular expressions or other text manipulation coding) to automatically insert delimiters in the appropriate places given a list of complex segments.
 A first pass can be done using, e.g., commands to find “aɪ” and replace it with “.aɪ.” – but delimiters will also have to be added between the remaining single characters, without interrupting the digraphs.

 .. _construct_multicharacter_sequences: